Monsters in Dungeons & Dragons: Yugoloths

 The yugoloths (called daemons in 1st edition D&D) are neutral evil natives of the Bleak Eternity of Gehenna and the Gray Wastes of Hades; they are neutral to the affairs of the other fiendish races, interfering only when they see a situation that may be profitable or a potential for the advancement of their own schemes.
 The yugoloths are portrayed as manipulative, secretive, and mercenary by nature, often acting as soldiers for deities in their own private wars, or even at times aiding both sides of the Blood War.
 In 4th Edition, the yugoloths are considered to be demons, and their previously standard naming convention of "loth" is replaced by "demon" (e.g. the Mezzoloth is the 4e Mezzodemon).
 In fifth edition, yugoloths are listed as neutral evil fiends under their original names.

 Other fiends

 Demodands

 The demodands are race of evil fiends that live on the plane of Carceri (Tarterus in 1st edition D&D).
 Demodands were introduced in the 1st edition supplement Monster Manual II, renamed as gehreleths in the 2nd edition Monstrous Compendium Outer Planes Appendix, and reintroduced as demodands in the 3rd edition sourcebook Fiend Folio.
 In 1st edition D&D, the three types of demodands from weakest to strongest were tarry, slime, and shaggy.
 In 2nd and 3rd editions, the three types are farastu, kelubar, and shator.
+"The name (changed slightly from "Deodand" to "Demodand" to add a tie to the word "demon") and evil nature are taken from the Dying Earth series by Jack Vance, but everything else about them was created by TSR's writers."